hyperledger/besu-docs/docs/HowTo/Configure/Contracts-in-Genesis.md

 # Predeploying Contracts in the Genesis File

-To predeploy contracts when starting Pantheon, specify contract code in the genesis file.
+To predeploy contracts when starting Besu, specify contract code in the genesis file.

 !!! example "Contract Code in Genesis File"
     ```json